Tracy: Whats the name your mother and father gave you?

 - In Date A Live, Tohka Yatogami started the series with no name and no memories other than constantly fighting for survival.
 Her first friend and love interest Shido Itsuka named her.

-- In Demon Slayer: Kimetsu no Yaiba, Kanao's abusive parents thought so little of their children that she was never given a name, like all her siblings; when Kanao is properly adopted by the Kocho sisters, she is given the name Kanao Tsuyuri, the extras within Volume 19 reveal it was Kanao herself who came up with her name, choosing through several suggestions of given and family names presented to her.
+- In Demon Slayer: Kimetsu no Yaiba, Kanao's Abusive Parents thought so little of their children that she was never given a name, like all her siblings; when Kanao was properly adopted by the Kocho sisters, she was given the name Kanao Tsuyuri.
+The extras within Volume 19 reveal it was Kanao herself who came up with her name, choosing from several suggestions of given and family names presented to her.